phetsims/phet-info/deployment-info/bulk-maintenance-release-process.md

 NOTE: The actual commit message will be ```'Bumping version to ' + newVersionString + ' for ' + message```

+### 5. Testing

+After deploying, the English and at least one non-English simulation should be tested from the website.
+You should be logged in to the website to ensure that you do not receive a stale cached version of the simulation.

 ## Dealing with problems

 Generally, see where the problem occurred in the maintenance release task that was run.
 The most general "routine" for this is: